 A {\it virtual link diagram} is the image of an immersion $\bigsqcup S^1\to S^2$ in which all self-intersections are transverse double-points, some of which are labeled with over-under information.
 These labeled points are called {\it classical crossings}, and the other double-points are called {\it virtual crossings}.
 Traditionally, virtual crossings are marked with a circle, as in Figure \ref{Fi:RMoves}.
-A {\it virtual link} is an equivalence class of such diagrams under generalized Reidemeister moves, as shown in Figure \ref{Fi:RMoves}.
-There are seven types of such moves, the three {\it classical} moves and four {\it virtual} moves.\footnote{The move involving two virtual crossings and one classical crossing is sometimes called a {\it mixed} move, but we include it as a virtual (non-classical) move.}
+A {\it virtual link} is an equivalence class of such diagrams under generalized Reidemeister moves (R-moves), as shown in Figure \ref{Fi:RMoves}.
+There are seven types of such moves, the three {\it classical} moves and four {\it non-classical} moves.

-\begin{notation} Given a virtual link diagram $V\subset S^2$, let $[V]$ denote the set of all virtual diagrams related to $V$ by planar isotopy and virtual Reidemeister moves. \end{notation}
+\begin{notation} Given a virtual link diagram $V\subset S^2$, let $[V]$ denote the set of all virtual diagrams related to $V$ by planar isotopy and non-classical R-moves. \end{notation}